mrflip/big_data_for_chimps-code/README.md

 You must use that version -- others will not work (lack hostname option)

+From here out, everything will take place within the `docker/` directory

 ### If you're running under boot2docker

-You'll probably want to forward the hadoop ports:
+You'll probably want to forward the hadoop ports.
+We need to pause the boot2docker VM for a moment to accomplish this, so let's do that now:

 ```
 boot2docker down